Skip to main content

 For example, an athlete weighing 185 pounds (84 kg) should consume at least 101–168 grams of protein per day to meet his or her daily protein requirements.
 Since there are four calories per gram of protein, this range equates to 404–672 calories of protein.

-Your own protein needs might vary based on your specific exercise routine, health, and goals, but most sports dietitians recommend that active adults should aim for a protein intake of 20%–35% of your daily caloric intake.
+Your own protein needs might vary based on your specific exercise routine, health, and goals, but most sports dietitians recommend that active adults should aim for a protein intake of 20%-35% of their daily caloric intake.

 The table below shows how much protein you should eat per day based on the recommendations discussed.
 The first two columns denote body weight in pounds and kilograms, respectively.
 The third column lists the protein recommendations for the average adult based on the recommendations from the National Academy of Medicine and The Academy of Nutrition and Dietetics.
 The fourth and fifth columns show the protein recommendations for athletes set forth by the ACSM.
 The first column shows the lower end of the range, and the final column shows the upper end of the range.